-Police race to Texas high school after gunfire, injuries reported
+Multiple fatalities after shooting at Texas high school: source

-(Reuters) - Police rushed to a high school in Santa Fe, Texas on Friday after an assailant with a gun wounded people in the latest shooting to rock a country still shaken by the massacre at a Florida high school in February.
+(Reuters) - Multiple people were killed on Friday in a shooting at a high school in Santa Fe, Texas, a law enforcement source said, in the latest gun violence in a country still shaken by the massacre at a Florida high school in February.

-The school district in Santa Fe, about 30 miles (48 km) southeast of Houston, said the situation was “active, but has been contained.”
-Local media reported that a suspect was in custody.
+The law enforcement source said the suspected shooter was in custody after the attack at the school about 30 miles (48 km) southeast of Houston.
+Local media reported at least eight people were killed.

-“There have been confirmed injuries,” the Santa Fe school district said in a statement.

-A Santa Fe Police Department spokesman could not immediately confirm details.
-Local media said a medical Life Flight was dispatched to the school.
+The sheriff’s office for nearby Harris County said its deputies were assisting with a “multiple-casualty incident.”

+Harris County Sheriff Ed Gonzalez said on Twitter that one person was in custody and a second was detained.
+“An injured police officer is being treated, the extent of his injuries are unknown,” Gonzalez said.

+U.S. President Donald Trump wrote on Twitter: “Early reports not looking good.
+God bless all!”

-The latest possible shooting at a U.S. school underscored a renewed national debate over gun control and gun rights that has intensified after an assailant killed 17 students and staff on Feb.
+The latest shooting at a U.S. school underscored a national debate over gun control and gun rights that has intensified after an assailant killed 17 students and staff on Feb.
 14 at Marjory Stoneman Douglas High School in Parkland, Florida.

 Aerial video outside the Santa Fe school broadcast on local television showed police escorting lines of students out of the building and then searching them for weapons as many police cars and at least two ambulances with lights flashing stood by.